Photo credit: Geoseph Domenichiello

 What to take from this study

 The aroma profile of the chocolate changes at each stage of the process due to heating or mechanical forces.
-This shows us that although the variety of cacao and the origin of where it grew is important to chocolate flavour, the processes of turning the raw cacao beans into chocolate has a huge impact on the final flavour and quality of the product.
+This suggests that although the variety of cacao and the origin of where it grew is important to flavour, the processes of turning the raw cacao beans into chocolate has a huge impact on the final flavour as well.
 This is what a chocolate maker, big or small, must understand if they are to make delicious chocolate products.

 Don't get too hung up on the chemistry jargon used here.
 You don't need to understand what a ketone is, or remember that ethyl decanoate is associated with a pear & grape aroma in order to appreciate the following information.
 Understand that there are different categories of aroma molecules.
 Appreciate that the aromas we describe in our daily lives are associated with particular molecules.
 Understand that the way we grow and manipulate our food has a great impact on these "flavour" molecules.
 The better we understand this relationship, the more satisfaction we can get from our food.